ECTRIMS POSTDOCTORAL RESEARCH FELLOWSHIP EXCHANGE PROGRAMME

 To these ends, the fellowship application should include:

-- A completed on-line application, available from the ECTRIMS Fellowship Administrator (firstname.lastname@example.org) or the ECTRIMS web site (www.ectrims.eu).
+- A completed on-line application, available from the ECTRIMS web site (www.ectrims.eu).

-- A research project description, to be no longer than 6 pages long, including figures, tables and references.
+- A research project description, to be no longer than 6 pages, including figures, tables and references.

 The following additional items must be submitted electronically to firstname.lastname@example.org by 1 December.
 These should be submitted as confidential documents and should NOT be submitted with the materials requested in Part 1.
 Please be sure to ask referees to clearly identify the NAME of the applicant on all pages of his/her letters.

-- Letter of endorsement of the proposed mentor, with special reference to interactions he/she has had with the proposed fellow and to the proposed research plan.
-A current curriculum vitae and full bibliography for the proposed mentor should be included.
+- From the proposed mentor: Letter of endorsement of the proposed mentor, with special reference to interactions he/she has had with the proposed fellow and to the proposed research plan.
+An abbreviated current curriculum vitae and bibliography for the proposed mentor, not to exceed 5 pages, should be included.
+The form “biographical sketch” provided in the online fellowship application system should be used.
+The applicant should send this form to the mentor.